APA reference list

 Publication information

 The publication information depends on the type of source.
 For a book, it is the name of the publisher.
 For a journal article, it is the name of the journal, the volume and/or issue number, and the page range of the article.
-For a website, it is the URL address.
+For a website, or webpage it is the DOI or URL address and not a hyperlink.

 Note: When the author and the publisher are the same, omit the publisher detail to avoid repetition.